-The Changing Water Cycle programme has ten projects with research across a range of spatial scales (global to regional) and with some focussing on particular geographical areas.
+The Changing Water Cycle programme has twelve projects with research across a range of spatial scales (global to regional) and with some focussing on particular geographical areas.

 The following five projects focus on the UK/European geographical area; these commenced in 2010:

 - Using observational evidence and process understanding to improve predictions of extreme rainfall change (CONVEX)